 Grill surface of the Traeger pro series 34

-Why it is so hard to find the exact measurements of the Traeger grills I don’t understand because it is always one of the first things I like to know.
+Why it is so hard to find the exact measurements in my Traeger pellet grill reviews I don’t understand because it is always one of the first things I like to know.

 I found that the total cooking space is 884 square inches.
 But this was divided into two racks.